-The Composable Designer is where users can compose, or author, their DataFlow Applications.
+The Composable Designer is where users can compose, or author, DataFlow Applications.
 The Composable Designer consists of a rich, modern and web-based user interface design tool for flow-based programming.
-This design tool is where users in Composable can compose, or author, their DataFlow Applications.

-To create a new DataFlow, click on DataFlow or select DataFlow > Create New from the side menu.
+To create a new DataFlow, click on DataFlow or select DataFlow > Create New from the sidebar menu.

 The canvas is dynamic and large enough for even the most complex DataFlows, but if you find that you need more room, consider encapsulating your DataFlows.